 The following is a guide to backpacking Venice to see the most but pay the least.

-Venice has gained a reputation for being expensive, so you were savvy to come to this page.
-There is a way to backpack Venice on a budget.
+Venice has gained a reputation for being expensive, so you were savvy to come to this page – and we love that for you!
+Yes, there is a way to backpack Venice on a budget.

 Luckily, there are several low-cost airlines that fly to Treviso Airport, so the cost of your flight should not be outrageous.
 Long distance trains and buses are always a money saving option in Europe as well.